soxlaj/cse15l-lab-reports/lab4.md

 **Step 7**
 ![Step7](lab4screenshotstep7vim.jpeg)
 In this step, as evident in the screenshot above, we enter `vim` mode using the command `vim ListExamples.java` to enter into vim and fix the error in the code found within the java file `ListExamples`.
 The `vim` command allows us to access and edit files from the terminal and in this instance allows us to access and edit the file `ListExamples.java` that is cloned in the remote server and to fix the error.
 Entering `vim` displays the output above, and in this we are in `normal mode` in which we use the arrow keys to navigate through the lines of code however we cannot make changes.
-To make a change, we need to use enter `insert mode` where we can edit the characters in the file using keys and the set of keys we use to fix the error in the code are the following:
+To make a change, we need to enter `insert mode` where we can edit the characters in the file using keys and the set of keys we use to fix the error in the code are the following:
 `<down>(43 times)<e><right><backspace><2>`
 And this changes the character that caused the tests to fail, and to exit `insert mode` we use the keys:
 `<esc>`